Rutland Sheiks: History

-In 1924, Rutland Sheiks began play when the Eastern Canada League expanded and added teams to become the Ontario–Quebec–Vermont League.
+In 1924, minor league baseball returned when the Rutland Sheiks began play when the Eastern Canada League expanded and added teams to become the Ontario–Quebec–Vermont League.
 The league was formed from the efforts of Canadian Pacific Railway sports promoter Joseph Page and retired Major League Baseball pitcher Jean Dubuc, a Vermont native.
 Page had founded the Eastern Canada league as well and was president of both leagues, while Dubuc became the player/manager of the Ottawa franchise.
 For travel, the two made efforts to structure the league with franchises based in towns having Canadian Pacific stops.

 T"Sheiks" moniker corresponds with the 1919 novel The Sheik, a best–selling book at the time, written by Edith Maude Hull.
 Based on the novel, the motion picture The Sheik (film) was released in 1921 starring Rudolph Valentino.
 The movie was a huge box office hit.

 The Rutland Sheiks began Ontario–Quebec–Vermont League play on May 15, 1924 under manager Punch Daly, but folded before the conclusion of the season.
 The six–team Class B level league featured the Montreal Royals, Ottawa-Hull Senators and Quebec Bulldogs with three new franchises, the Montpelier Goldfish, Outremont Canadiens (Montreal's second team) and the Rutland Sheiks.
 The league played the season in two halves, but the two new Vermont based franchises, the Rutland Sheiks with a 34–20 record and Montpelier Goldfish (16–37) both folded on July 15, 1924.
 The four remaining Ontario–Quebec–Vermont League teams continued play after losing the two franchises. but Quebec Bulldogs won both half seasons and were the champions as no playoffs were held.
 The final overall standings were won by Quebec Bulldogs (66–40), followed by the Montreal Royals (54–55), Outremont Canadiens (49–58) and Ottawa-Hull Senators (46–55).
 The league permanently folded after completing the season on September 3, 1924.
 Rutland has not hosted another minor league team.